nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.
 It can be downloaded [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T15-2/tp/releases/tag/v1.5).
+1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T15-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your EduTuTu.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar edututu.jar` command to run the application.<br>
+1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar EduTuTu.jar` command to run the application.<br>

    A [GUI](#gui-graphical-user-interface) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/real_ui.png)